 Emily Vaughan is a Washington D.C.-based policy analyst and communications professional.
 Currently, she serves as Manager, District/National Councils at the UrbanLand Institute where she supports a network of more than 70 local chapters through facilitating information sharing, building peer-to-peer networks, and developing communication programs to share best practices.
 Prior to joining ULI, Emily was a researcher with Smart Growth America where she focused on state transportation and land use policy and well as downtown economic development trends.
 She began her career in nonprofit services and has worked with more than 100 nonprofits on online advocacy and fundraising campaigns.

 Read Emily Vaughan's Policy Brief “Technology and Public Engagement” here.

 Orville Thomas was recently awarded the title Master of Public Policy from the Goldman School of Public Policy.
 Interested in how political issues can be better explained to the public, Orville is researching how the City of Vallejo is attempting to increase interaction between its residents and government with “PB Vallejo”, the nation’s first city-wide participatory budging project.
 His research focuses on increasing civic and political engagement among Vallejo residents while also focusing on how the city attempts to inform residents about government decisions.
 The ultimate goal of his research is to help create a communications and civic engagement strategy to help the City of Vallejo avoid legislation and policies which would lead them back into bankruptcy.

-[Editor's Note: you can read more about the Center on Civility & Democratic Engagement's involvement with PB Vallejo here]
+[Editor's Note: you can read more about the Center on Civility & Democratic Engagement's involvement with PB Vallejo in our news center]

 Jessie Oettinger (MPP '11)